 Per Pennsylvania’s Dam Safety and Encroachments Act (25 PA Administrative Code Chapter 105), a Permit is required for projects involving the construction, modification, or relocation of any dam, water obstruction, or encroachment.
 The Act defines encroachment as “any structure or activity that in any manner changes, expands, or diminishes, the course, current, or cross-section of any watercourse, floodway, or body of water,” which including wetlands.

-GP’s were created for activities or structures that do not pose a significant threat to flooding or the environment.
-The Berks County Conservation District is delegated by the DEP to review and acknowledge General Permits (GP’s) meeting the conditions of the permit.
-Please note that GP-11’s are reviewed by the DEP South Central Regional Office and not by the BCCD.
+General Permits (GPs) were created for activities or structures that do not pose a significant threat to flooding or the environment.
+The Berks County Conservation District is delegated by the Pennsylvania Department of Environmental Protection (DEP) to review and acknowledge GPs 1 through 9, which meet the conditions of the permit.
+Please note that GP-10, 11 and 15 are reviewed by the DEP South Central Regional Office and not by the BCCD.

-GP Submission Requirements – 2 copies each of the following to the Berks County Conservation District:
+Paper GP Submission Requirements – Provide two copies of each of the following to the BCCD:

 - Sketch plan or similar site drawing

 - Cross Section drawing

 - Project Location Map (copy of USGS Topographic map)

 - PA Natural Diversity Inventory (PNDI) with Clearances

 - Aquatic Resources Impact Table